WELCOME TO THE COLLEGE/CAREER CENTER WEB PAGE

 Are you interested in taking a class at a Community College?
 Remember that as a high school student you will be required to complete a Concurrent Enrollment form to be signed by student, parent/guardian and counselor BEFORE registering for a class.

 3 Steps for taking a Community College Class:

 2 - Concurrent Enrollment Form (Requires signatures of student, parent & counselor)

-3 - Registration for class
+3 - Register online for class

 CALIFORNIA STATE UNIVERSITY (CSU)